pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 3. write it down
 4. print space
 5. write down space
-6. write it down space
+6. write it space
 7. print who are you who are you
 8. write down the universe is cracked who are you
-9. write it down the universe is cracked who are you
+9. write it the universe is cracked who are you

 **Português**